Horobol/godot-background-inputs-demo/README.md

 #### Linux

 - This one is slightly more interesting as there is no official API for this.
-A file descriptor is opened that will attempt to read incoming events from the keyboard input device (currently hardcoded, but looking at how this can automatically detect the right input source) and read an event per frame.
-Unlike the previous two operating systems, the linux variant will emit a signal for all keys and display their integer keycode.
+A file descriptor is opened that will attempt to read incoming events from the keyboard input device and read an event per frame.
+The program makes an attempt at figuring out the keyboard input device, if not found then the node will not emit any signals.
+A good amount of code for detecting the input device has been lifted from [logkeys - GNU/Linux Keylogger](https://github.com/kernc/logkeys/tree/master).
+The F1-F12 keys are mapped.